 The Solution: In-Memory Distributed Cache

-The ideal solution to all these ASP.NET performance problems is to incorporate an In-Memory Distributed Cache in your ASP.NET and ASP.Net Core applications.
+The ideal solution to all these ASP.NET performance problems is to incorporate an In-Memory Distributed Cache in your ASP.NET and ASP.NET Core applications.
 NCache, a leading open-source distributed cache for .NET, offers effective solutions for overcoming these four major bottlenecks.
 Let’s quickly discuss how NCache addresses these challenges.

 Application Data Caching

 NCache allows you to cache your application data (read-only reference and the frequently changing transactional data) to reduce those expensive database trips.
-Instead of going to the database, NCache routes 85-90% of your requests to the cache.
-This rules out any database contention.

 Unlike a database, NCache never becomes a bottleneck because it is a distributed cache and scales linearly.

 NCache builds a cluster of cache servers and allows you to add more servers to the cluster as your transaction load increases.
-The following is a sample code that fetches data from the database and stores it in the cache cluster (if it is not already present in the cache).
+The following sample implements the Cache-Aside Pattern, ensuring data is only fetched from the database if it is missing from the cache:

 1 2 3 4 5 6 7 8 9 10 11 |